v1raj/Quant_CTE_Assgn/README.md

 # Trading Strategy: Quantitative Analysis on Moving Averages and Price Lows/Highs

 This repository contains the implementation of a quantitative trading strategy that utilizes a combination of moving averages and price lows/highs to determine market entry and exit points.
-Below, we provide a detailed explanation of the strategy and how it is implemented.

 ## Strategy Overview
 The trading strategy is designed around two main principles: